NgangaMichael/CRUD-in-react-codeigniter/README.md

-#
 Codeigniter 4 and React

-##
 Usage
-install node modules in client and react-router-dom, bulma and axios
+install node modules in client and react-router-dom, bulma and axios then run.